SabakiHQ/deadstones/README.md

 $ rustup target add wasm32-unknown-unknown
 ~~~

-Make sure you have [`wasm-pack`](https://rustwasm.github.io/wasm-pack/), Node.js 8 or higher, and npm installed.
+Make sure you have [`wasm-pack`](https://rustwasm.github.io/wasm-pack/), a current Node.js LTS, and npm installed.
 Clone this repository and install its dependencies with npm:

 ~~~sh
 $ git clone https://github.com/SabakiHQ/deadstones